What size machine can I build and how big is the work area?

 Is it easy to operate?

 Mach3 is the software that controls the machine.
 While it is a complex program, it is also easy to learn and use.
 Setting it up can be very difficult for the inexperienced, so the kit includes the Mach3 XML file.
 All the steps per unit, all the inputs and outputs, all the home and limit switches are pre-configured.
-Save it in your Mach3 folder on your PC and you will be up & running in no time.
+Save it in your Mach3 folder on your PC and you will be up & running instantly.

 How long does it take to assemble it?